TestingResearchIllinois/idoft/repo-info/README.md

 # Repo Info Helper

-This script scans a given .csv file (works on both `pr-data.csv` and `py-data.csv`), specifically, just a single column inside, and outputs another .csv file, with 3 columns:
+This script scans a given .csv file (works on both `pr-data.csv` and `py-data.csv`), and outputs another .csv file, with 3 columns:

 * Repo URL
 * Months since latest commit to master/main